-I have just accepted a post-doc position with CEC in Lund within the strategic research area Biodiversity and Ecosystem Services in a Changing Climate, BECC.
-I am going to work with Mark Brady, Katarina Hedlund, Yann Clough, and Wilhelm May on the insurance value of soil biodiversity with regard to increasing weather variability.
+I have just accepted a post-doc position at the Center for Environmental and Climate Research (CEC) in Lund, within the strategic research area Biodiversity and Ecosystem Services in a Changing Climate (BECC).
+I am going to work with Mark Brady, Katarina Hedlund, Yann Clough, Wilhelm May, Luca Di Corato, and Yves Surry on the insurance value of soil biodiversity with regard to increasing weather variability.
 The project is called, ”Biodiversity and Ecosystem Services as Insurance against risks of Future Weather Variability (BioInsure)”.
 I will be starting in September.

 letting the data speak: Latent Dirichlet Allocation

 We have analyzed topics in ecosystem service research through a fancy unsupervised machine learning algorithm developed by Blei et al. (2003), called Latent Dirichlet Allocation, which we use to analyze how the content has developed and changed over three time periods from 1990 to 2016.

 The interactive plots for the subset periods can be found here:

 I am back from a fabulous experience in Peyresq, France, at the ALTER-Net Summer School.
 It was an intense 10 day summerschool on biodiversity, ecosystem services, and science-policy interfaces in a gorgeous village in Alpes-de-Haute-Provence.